chkhd/czech-holidays/README.md

 # czech-holidays

-This package adds [Czech](https://en.wikipedia.org/wiki/Czech_Republic) holidays to the Emacs calendar.
+This package adds [Czech](https://en.wikipedia.org/wiki/Czech_Republic) public holidays to the Emacs calendar.

 If you have `org-agenda-include-diary` set to `t`, these will be also listed in the `org-agenda` view.